On the Ricci flow on Trees: Asymptotic behavior of curvature

 must then converge to zero.
-However, since $\kappa_e(t)$ does not approach zero along at least one time sequence (because the condition $d'_u \leq d_u - 2$ does not satisfy Proposition~\ref{Pro:k_etendto0}), it follows that $w_e(t) \to 0$ along this sequence.
+Thus, if $\kappa_e(t)$ does not approach zero along at least one time sequence, then $w_e(t) \to 0$ along this sequence.
 Since the limit of $w_e(t)$ exists, we conclude that in fact